-The Association of Banks and Financial Institutions (ABEF) partnered with the Bank of Algeria, and eleven Algerian banks (six state-owned and five private) to launch the e-payment service in Algeria in October 2016; the service enables customers to carry out internet payments using their cards.
+The Association of Banks and Financial Institutions (ABEF) partnered with the Bank of Algeria, and eleven Algerian banks (six state-owned and five private) to launch the e-payment service in Algeria; the service enables customers to carry out internet payments using their cards.

 Regulatory and Markets Information

-In order to diversify the Algerian economy away from its current dependence on the oil and gas sectors, the Algerian government passed a new investment law in July 2016 to encourage investment in non-oil sectors through incentives to existing and new local/foreign businesses in the non-oil sectors.
+In order to diversify the Algerian economy away from its current dependence on the oil and gas sectors, the Algerian government passed a new investment law to encourage investment in non-oil sectors through incentives to existing and new local/foreign businesses in the non-oil sectors.